Exceptional dual pair correspondences; case of real groups of split rank one: Introduction

 Thus, Theorem \ref{T:introduction} holds for our dual pair.
-The first conclusion is of obvious importance, as for the second, if $\pi'$ is an irreducible quotient of $\Theta(\pi)$, the inequality gives a type and multiplicity information on $\pi'$.
-This goes a long way towards determining $\pi'$ from $\pi$, and works well for unitarizable modules with regular infinitesimal characters, since they are determined by their minimal $K$-types \cite{VoganZuckerman}, \cite{SR}.
-Indeed, we obtain some very precise results for the dual pair $\mathrm{PU}(2,1)\times G_2$ in $E_{6,4}$.
-In particular, Conjecture 4.5 in \cite{BHLS} (functoriality of the correspondence) holds with the assumption of unitarizability (see Theorem \ref{T:main_wall}), and this is enough for applications in loc. cit. since local components of square integrable automorphic representations are unitary.
+The first conclusion, finite length, is of obvious importance.
+The second goes a long way towards determining $\Theta(\pi)$ from $\pi'$, and works well for cohomological $\pi'$, since $K'$-types of such representations lie in explicit cones, see \cite{VoganZuckerman} and \cite{SR}.
+Indeed, we obtain some very precise results for the dual pair $\mathrm{PU}(2,1)\times G_2$ in $E_{6,4}$, see Theorem \ref{G2toPU3regular}.
+In particular, we prove Conjecture 4.5 in \cite{BHLS} (functoriality of the correspondence) with the assumption of unitarizability (see Theorem \ref{T:main_wall}), and this is enough for applications in loc.\ cit.\ and \cite{BHLS_2} since local components of square integrable automorphic representations are unitary.

 The paper is organized as follows.
+In Section \ref{S:general} we revisit the definition of $\Theta(\pi)$ and prove Theorem \ref{T:introduction} using results proved in subsequent sections.
 In Section \ref{S:QG} we briefly review quaternionic groups.
 In Section \ref{S:QR} we introduce quaternionic representations and explicate the Lie algebra action on them.
 This section contains some key results, such as Theorem \ref{T:generation}, that is used in Section \ref{S:B3G2} where we prove that quaternionic representations of $B_3$, when restricted to $G_2$, are generated by the minimal type.
-Sections \ref{S:D4} to \ref{S:F4} are used to compute the lift from $K$ to $B_3$.
-The method uses another see-saw, involving a split group of type $D_4$, however, computations have to be done on a case by case basis, since exceptional groups do not have structural uniformity as, for example, general linear or symplectic groups.
-In Section \ref{S:general} we prove Theorem \ref{T:introduction} which now holds in the setting of our dual pair.
-In Section \ref{S:unitary} we compute the theta lifts from $\mathrm{PU}(2,1)$ to $G_2$ for cohomological representations.
+Sections \ref{S:D4} to \ref{S:F4} are used to compute the lift $\Theta(\tau)$ from $K$ to $B_3$.
+The method uses another see-saw, involving a split group of type $D_4$; however, computations have to be done on a case by case basis, since exceptional groups do not have structural uniformity as, for example, general linear or symplectic groups.
+In Section \ref{S:unitary} we review the representations of $\mathrm{PU}(2,1)$ and $G_2$ that play a role in Section \ref{S:correspondence}, where we compute the theta lifts from $G_2$ to $\PU(2,1)$ for cohomological representations.
 Finally, in Section \ref{S:branching}, we gather some branching rules and, using the $B_3$ correspondence in $E_8$ from Section \ref{S:E8}, derive a branching rule from $F_4$ to $B_4$, for a two-parameter family of finite dimensional representations of $F_4$, in the style of \cite{HTW}.

 {\bf Acknowledgement.} Hung Yean Loke would like to thank the hospitality of University of Utah where part of this paper was written.
 Petar Baki\'{c} would like to thank Aleksander Horawa, Siyan Daniel Li-Huerta, and Naomi Sweeting for the many useful conversations about the $\mathrm{PU}(3)\times G_2$ correspondence.